Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 ![leeching diagram]({{ site.url }}/assets/domyos-el500/leeching-diagram.jpg)

 1. Connect to the device using `nRF Connect`
-    - Subscribe to all characteristics - this will be remembered for next time
+    - Enable notifications for all characteristics that allow it - this will be remembered for the next connection
     - Disconnect from the device
 2. Start the `eConnected` app
     - Connect to the device - This should get `nRF Connect` to auto-reconnect